Amaankaa/ChatterStack/API_documentation.md

 Base URL: `https://{host}:{port}/v1`

-All non-auth endpoints require an `Authorization: Bearer {access_token}` header unless otherwise noted.
-Access tokens are short-lived JWTs issued by the auth endpoints.
+All protected endpoints require an `Authorization: Bearer {access_token}` header unless otherwise noted.
+Access tokens are JWTs issued by the auth endpoints and should be treated as short-lived.

 ## Authentication Endpoints